Rick Brunson

-Eric Daniel Brunson (born June 14, 1972) is an American basketball coach for the New York Knicks and former professional player.
-He played nine seasons in the National Basketball Association (NBA) and has also worked as an assistant coach for several teams.
+Eric Daniel Brunson (born June 14, 1972) is an American professional basketball coach and former player who is an assistant coach for the New York Knicks of the National Basketball Association (NBA).
+He played nine seasons in the NBA and has also worked as an assistant coach for several teams.
 Brunson played college basketball for the Temple Owls.

 Professional playing career

-Born in Syracuse, New York, he attended Salem High School, becoming one of two McDonald's All-American from Massachusetts in 1991.
+Born in Syracuse, New York, he attended Salem High School, becoming one of two McDonald's All-Americans from Massachusetts in 1991.

 Brunson graduated from Temple University.
-Not drafted by any NBA team in 1995, he played for the Adelaide 36ers in Australia in 1995–96 for whom he was their season MVP, and in the CBA next season.
+Not drafted by any NBA team in 1995, he played for the Adelaide 36ers in National Basketball League Australia in 1995–96 for whom he was their season MVP, and in the Continental Basketball Association next season.
 He was signed as a free agent by the Portland Trail Blazers in 1997–98, playing again in the CBA at the start of the 1998–99 season.
+He also had a brief stint in the Philippines as the import for the most popular ball club in the Philippine Basketball Association, Ginebra San Miguel, in 1998.

 Brunson then signed with the New York Knicks, and was a member of the 1999 Eastern Conference championship team.
 In 2000–01, he started off with the Boston Celtics, but finished the season with the Knicks again.
 He rejoined the Trail Blazers in 2001–02.
-He then signed with the Chicago Bulls the next season, splitting between the Bulls and the Toronto Raptors in 2003–04, before moving on to the Los Angeles Clippers in 2004–05.
-A breakout season in which he averaged a career-high 5.5 points per game landed him a 2005–06 contract with the Seattle SuperSonics, but only appeared in four games due to injury.
+He then signed with the Chicago Bulls the next season, splitting between the Bulls and the Toronto Raptors in 2003–04.
+He joined the Los Angeles Clippers for the 2004–05 season, in which he had his best season as a pro, averaging a career-high 5.5 points per game.
+This helped him land a contract the following year with the Seattle SuperSonics, but he only appeared in four games that season due to injury.
 On February 28, 2006, the Sonics waived Brunson.
 He was subsequently signed by the Houston Rockets, with whom he finished his ninth and final season as a professional basketball player.